 Treating Rheumatoid Arthritis with Stem Cell Therapy

-The Institute of Regenerative & Molecular Orthopaedics has implemented effective methods for treating rheumatoid arthritis.
-By using stem cell therapy to duplicate and distribute functioning cells to the damaged areas, orthopedic doctors are finding continued success in treating the debilitating disorder.
+The National Institute of Regenerative Medicine has implemented effective methods for treating rheumatoid arthritis.
+Cell therapy can be used to duplicate and distribute functioning cells to the damaged areas.
+Orthopedic doctors are finding continued success in treating the debilitating disorder.